 Here are our current Centers of Emphasis.

-The Center for Applied Genomics (CAG) develops new and better ways to diagnose and treat children affected by complex medical disorders.
+The Center for Applied Genomics (CAG) develops new and better ways to diagnose and treat children affected by complex medical disorders, both common and rare.
 Led by Hakon Hakonarson, MD, PhD, CAG’s primary goal is to translate basic research findings into medical innovations.
 The Center aims to discover the genetic causes of childhood diseases, both common and rare, including some of the most debilitating diseases in children such as autism, epilepsy, schizophrenia, diabetes, and pediatric cancer.
 Ultimately, the center’s objective is to discover genetic markers that can accurately diagnose patient subsets with genetic abnormalities that guide physicians to the most appropriate therapies for them.

 The Center for Autism Research coordinates and supports research into the causes of the autism spectrum disorders (ASDs).
 The Center's programs of research are predicated on the belief that effective treatments will follow from a better understanding of causal mechanisms.